-The Audit Committee of the Board of Directors has appointed the firm of Burr Pilger Mayer, Inc., formerly, Burr, Pilger & Mayer LLP ("BPM") as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2016.
-BPM has served as the Company's independent registered public accounting firm since October 23, 2007.
+The Audit Committee has appointed the firm of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018.
 Although the action of shareholders in this matter is not required, the Audit Committee believes it is appropriate to seek shareholder ratification of this appointment.
 Ratification requires the affirmative vote of a majority of the shares represented and voted at the Annual Meeting.

-We expect that a representative of BPM will be present at the Annual Meeting to respond to appropriate questions from shareholders, and we will provide this representative with an opportunity to make a statement if he or she desires to do so.
+We expect that a representative of Moss Adams LLP will be present at the Annual Meeting to respond to appropriate questions from shareholders, and we will provide this representative with an opportunity to make a statement if he or she desires to do so.